You installed Codex, typed codex into your terminal, and wondered: "Okay, now what?"

 codex app--cd /path/to/project.CLI Commands (Overview)

 Codex comes in two flavors.
 The CLI runs in your terminal.
 The App is a desktop application for macOS and Windows.
-The "Available in" column tells you where each command works.
+The "Example" column shows the typical usage of each command.

 |---|---|---|